JeffersonLab/clas12-timeline/qa-detectors/README.md

   ../bin/run-qa.sh path/to/timelines   # or specify a timeline directory, relative to $TIMELINEDIR ../bin/run-qa.sh path/to/timelines output_dir_name   # custom output directory name, relative to $TIMELINEDIR
   ```
+- note to developers: if you want to run local scripts, call `source ../bin/environ.sh` (this is
+  automatically done when running the wrapper `../bin/run-qa.sh`)
 - The URLs for the timelines will be printed upon success
 - The new timeline files will appear in `/path/to/timelines_qa` (or in the
   custom directory, if you specified one), where any timeline hipo file to